pablo-tech/SMate--SyntheticMinorityAdversarialTechnique/README.md

-# TranBoost: Generative Image Classification
+# SMate: Synthetic Minority Adversarial Technique

 ### Team
 - Pablo Rodriguez Bertorello, Computer Science, Stanford University
 - Liang Ping Koh, Statistics, Stanford University

 ### Abstract
-In important prediction scenarios, data-sets are naturally imbalanced, for example in cancer detection: a small minority of people may exhibit the disease.
+In important prediction scenarios, data-sets are naturally imbalanced, for instance in cancer detection: a small minority of people may exhibit the disease.
 This poses a significant classification challenge to machine learning algorithms.
 Data imbalance can cause lower performance for the class of interest, e.g. classifying with high precision that the person has cancer.
 When training data is abundant, a possible approach is to down-sample the majority class, thus restoring balance.
-A prevalent approach is weighting, accelerating learning for minority class training examples, however the weighting objective must be carefully considered.
+Another prevalent approach is weighting, accelerating learning for minority class training examples\cite{RePEc:uwp:jhriss:v:50:y:2015:i:2:p:301-316}.
 Synthesis is a major alternative, producing examples of the minority class, adding them to the training set to overcome the class imbalance.
-The Synthetic Minority Over-sampling Technique, SMOTE is widely applied, but it was not developed for image data.
-Rather, this paper applies Generative Adversarial Networks, which generate image examples drawn from the minority class distribution.
-The novel TranBoost approach is proposed, combining a GAN image generator with an ensemble of image classifiers.
-The generator takes advantage of Transfer Learning, leveraging knowledge about majority classes to learn how to best generate minority examples.
-Thus, TranBoost outperforms SMOTE and Adaptive Synthesis for image classification in imbalanced data-sets.
+The Synthetic Minority Over-sampling Technique, SMOTE\cite{Chawla:2002:SSM:1622407.1622416} is widely applied, but it was not developed for image data.
+Rather, this research applies Generative Adversarial Networks\cite{Goodfellow2014GenerativeAN}, which generate image examples drawn from the minority class distribution.
+The novel SMate approach leverages GAN minority-class image generators, which benefit from Transfer Learning from majority-class image generators.
+Consequently, SMate outperforms SMOTE for imbalanced image data-sets.

 ### Report
 For details see the project report ....